 Guitars come in multiple sizes, and you'll want to make sure you get the correct size to make holding it a more natural process.
 Your elbow should land somewhere between the strap button and the bridge of the guitar, and your arm should rest comfortably on the top of the guitar body.
 Variants such as bass guitars can also really change the way you hold it, so keep that in mind as well!

 The job of your elbow is to act as a pivot point for playing the instrument, and you'll need to be able to move your arm freely from the elbow to the hand.
-Your hand should be able to move smoothly across the strings, and your elbow shouldn't be behind the guitar or too close to the strap button at the one end of the guitar.
+Your hand should be able to move smoothly across all the strings, and your elbow shouldn't be behind the guitar or too close to the strap button at the one end of the guitar.

 Holding your guitar in the proper position can make a significant difference in how quickly you learn and how comfortable you are while playing.
 Guitars do come in different sizes, and you can find one to suit any player.